The Best Soul Food Style Candied Sweet Potatoes

 Frequently asked questions

+• Do you cover them with aluminum foil while baking?
 I don’t usually cover them with aluminum foil because I boil them before baking them.
-Aluminum foil creates more moisture which will make the candied sauce too runny.
+Aluminum foil creates more moisture, which makes the candied sauce runny.
+You would only cover them if you prepared them the traditional way which is to bake them raw without boiling them first.

-As the sweet potatoes bake, you’ll start to notice the candied sauce thinning out.
+• Why is my candied sauce thin?
+As the sweet potatoes bake, you’ll start to notice the sauce thinning out.
 This comes from the liquid that oozes out from the sweet potatoes.
-Dont worry, it’ll thicken as it chills.
+Don’t worry; it’ll thicken as it chills.

 Candied Sweet Potatoes